A Survey on Class-Agnostic Counting: Advancements from Reference-Based to Open-World Text-Guided Approaches: Datasets

-A revised version of FSC-147, called FSC-133, was introduced in~\cite{DBLP:journals/corr/abs-2205-10203}.
-The authors identified and corrected several errors in FSC-147.
-Specifically, they found that (i) 11 images from the training set also appeared in the validation or testing sets, (ii) some images were effectively duplicates, exhibiting pixel-wise differences of 0 or near 0 when compared at a $224 \times 224$ resolution, and (iii) certain duplicate images had inconsistent ground truth counts, with discrepancies of up to 25\%.
-The data split overlaps stemmed from misclassification due to ambiguous or hierarchical categories in FSC-147, such as ‘kidney beans’ and ‘red beans’ or ‘bread rolls’ and ‘baguette rolls.’
-In contrast, count discrepancies were observed in images with challenging object occlusions.
-To address these issues, FSC-133 merged very similar categories and retained only the images with the most accurate counts.
+\paragraph{FSC-133} A revised version of FSC-147, called FSC-133, was introduced in~\cite{DBLP:journals/corr/abs-2205-10203}.
+The authors identified and corrected several errors in FSC-147. \csname rev1\endcsname{Specifically, they found that (i) 11 training images also appeared in validation or test sets, (ii) some images were near-duplicates with pixel-wise differences close to zero, and (iii) certain duplicates had inconsistent ground truth counts, with discrepancies up to 25\%.} To address these issues, FSC-133 merged very similar categories and retained only the images with the most accurate counts.
 The revised dataset consists of 5,898 images across 133 categories, with splits containing 3,877 images for training, 954 for validation, and 1,067 for testing.
 However, despite the improvements introduced with FSC-133, subsequent works have largely continued to use FSC-147, which remains the standard for this task.